Abdallah-Dridi/Network-Automation/README.md

 # Learning_scripts
-A repository that contains all the scripts i created through my learning journey
+A repository that contains all the scripts I created through my learning journey over the university years